canonical/charmed-5g/docs/how-to/deploy_the_sdcore_user_plane.md

-# Deploy the SD-CORE UPF
+# Deploy the SD-Core User Plane

-This guide explains how to deploy the SD-CORE UPF charmed operator as a standalone network function on Kubernetes.
+This guide explains how to deploy the SD-Core User Plane charm bundle.

 ## Requirements

-- Juju >= 3.0
+- Juju >= 3.1
 - Kubernetes >= 1.25
 - Multus

-## Deploy the UPF
+## Deploy the SD-Core User Plane

 Enable Multus on MicroK8s